-In the world full of opinions and choices, there are many books, journals, magazines, notes, and letters and so on to fulfil the ideology of a particular section of people.
+In a world full of opinions and choices, there are many books, journals, magazines, notes, letters, and so on that fulfil the ideology of a particular section of people.
 But, when speaking about the view of the classification of society into rich and poor, we would probably remember the most important modern political thinker Karl Marx for the ultimate contribution of his political document Communist Manifesto.
 Here, let us briefly look into his work and understand the core point of his discussion.

 The Outline gives a clear idea:

-The communist manifesto, as we all know, was intended to express the founding principles of the Communist League, a small network of around 300 German workers who operated in secret; it arose out of another group called the League of the Just; their goal was the emancipation of humanity through the dissemination of a theory of collective property; it proclaimed the inevitable disillusion of the modern bourgeois property system and the beginning of a classless society.
-But the document is less a statement of principles more a dramatic call to action with a rhetorical force that still speaks to the profound and justices of the capitalists’ system.
-This world, after the introduction of money as a means for the exchange of goods and materials from one hand to another, believed to the unlimited thought that I can control anything and everything.
-Such time prevailed in the globe when the capital in the hands of few administered others just for sake of earning and owing to their “surplus”.
-To elaborate on this notion of thinking, it was Karl Marx and Friedrich Engels who brought up with this famous pamphlet in the year 1848 that created worldwide spread about communism and their ideology.
-To make it easy, this one big volume is divided into 4 sections each explaining the concept of the rule of capitalism in the world.
+The communist manifesto, as we all know, was intended to express the founding principles of the Communist League, a small network of around 300 German workers who operated in secret; it arose out of another group called the League of the Just; whose goal was the emancipation of humanity through the dissemination of a theory of collective property; it proclaimed the inevitable disillusionment of the modern bourgeois property system and the beginning of a classless society.
+But the document is less a statement of principles and more a dramatic call to action with a rhetorical force that still speaks to the profundity and justice of the capitalist system.
+This world, after the introduction of money as a means for the exchange of goods and materials from one hand to another, believed in the unlimited thought that I could control anything and everything.
+Such times prevailed around the globe when the capital was in the hands of a few who administered others just for the sake of earning and owing to their “surplus.”
+To elaborate on this line of thought, Karl Marx and Friedrich Engels wrote this famous pamphlet in 1848 that sparked a worldwide debate about communism and their ideology.
+To make it easy, this one big volume is divided into 4 sections, each explaining the concept of the rule of capitalism in the world.

-The manifesto tells a story of the development of modern industrial production and the growing tensions between the two great social classes of the bourgeoisie and the proletariat.
-It provides a snapshot of Marx and Engels’s general method which is spelt out in much greater detail in their jointly authored German ideology.
-In the preface to the 1893 edition of the manifesto, Engels affirm that the basic thought running through it was the idea that economic production constitutes the foundation for the political and intellectual aspects of the society and that the tensions and contradictions in this economic mode of production gave rise to class struggle.
+The manifesto tells a story of the development of modern industrial production and the growing tensions between the two great social classes, the bourgeoisie and the proletariat.
+It provides a snapshot of Marx and Engels’s general method, which is spelled out in much greater detail in their jointly authored German ideology.
+In the preface to the 1893 edition of the manifesto, Engels affirms that the basic thought running through it was the idea that economic production constitutes the foundation for the political and intellectual aspects of society and that the tensions and contradictions in this economic mode of production gave rise to class struggle.
 The primacy of economics and of class struggle as the driving forces of human history make up the cornerstone of Marx Engels’s methodology which is called historical materialism.
-Hence, the first line of chapter one reads “The history of all hitherto existing society is the history of class struggle”.
+Hence, the first line of chapter one reads, “The history of all hitherto existing society is the history of class struggle.”

 The Bourgeois Revolution:

-The manifesto is divided into 4 short chapters – The first tells the modern history of class struggle; the second outlines the historical role of Communist Party in leading the proletariat; the third offers criticisms of rival socialist groups; while the fourth delivers a rousing call the arms for workers to unite and overthrow the bourgeois.
-The manifesto connects the concrete fight of workers that they would have had direct experience within their everyday lives, with an ancient history of the struggle between oppressors and oppressed through different ages.
-The message here was that society has always been organized unequally with one part of society exploiting the labor of another.
+The manifesto is divided into four short chapters: the first tells the modern history of class struggle; the second outlines the historical role of the Communist Party in leading the proletariat; the third offers criticisms of rival socialist groups; and the fourth delivers a rousing call to arms for workers to unite and overthrow the bourgeois.
+The manifesto connects the concrete fight of workers, which they would have had direct experience with within their everyday lives, with an ancient history of the struggle between oppressors and oppressed through different ages.
+The message here was that society has always been organized unequally, with one part of society exploiting the labor of another.
 But there was something new and distinctive about the most recent form of bourgeois role.
 Chapter 1 offers a series of snapshots of the different stages of development towards a fully developed global capitalism.
 In Marx’s time, only the first steps of this development were visible.
-One of the reasons the manifesto still speaks to us is how it was in its predictions about the spread of the capitalist relation of production.
-Marx and Engels argue that the bourgeois revolution in production had led to enormous transformations in economic and social relations and that many of these were positive steps in the history of humanity.
+One of the reasons the manifesto still speaks to us is how accurate its predictions were about the spread of the capitalist system of production.
+Marx and Engels argue that the bourgeois revolution in production had led to enormous transformations in economic and social relations, and that many of these were positive steps in the history of humanity.

-Marx and Engels described capitalism is like a sorcerer who is no longer able to control the power of their own magic.
+Marx and Engels described capitalism is like a sorcerer who is no longer able to control the power of his own magic.
 The bourgeoisie had conjured up a force that would inevitably lead to its own destruction.
-Why Marx and Engels thought that the workers would inevitably bring out the end of capitalism?
+Why did Marx and Engels think that the workers would inevitably bring about the end of capitalism?
 It involves a specific type of relationship between capitalists and workers.
-Workers with no capital of their own many of whom had been forced off their land or had to move to cities looking for work were forced to sell their labor to survive.
-In 19th century European capitalism many of these workers had no other choice but to take monotonous and soul-destroying work in large factories.
-These jobs gave low wages and often had terrible working conditions.
+Workers with no capital of their own, many of whom had been forced off their land or had to move to cities looking for work, were forced to sell their labor to survive.
+In 19th century European capitalism, many of these workers had no other choice but to take monotonous and soul-destroying work in large factories.
+These jobs paid low wages and often had terrible working conditions.
 Marx and Engels evocatively described the oppression of workers under factory conditions.
-As workers grew in number and become more concentrated they began to understand themselves more as a unified and self-conscious class with shared interests and political programs.
-The danger was that workers could be divided amongst themselves and begins to compete against each other along the lines of nationality race or identity.
-For Marx and Engels the proletariat was the essential and revolutionary class that could put end to the class society by taking over the means of production of instituting a democratic and collective role over economic production.
+As workers grew in number and became more concentrated, they began to understand themselves more as a unified and self-conscious class with shared interests and political programs.
+The danger was that workers could be divided amongst themselves and begin to compete against each other along the lines of nationality, race, or identity.
+The proletariat, according to Marx and Engels, was the essential and revolutionary class capable of putting an end to class society by seizing the means of production and instituting a democratic and collective role in economic production.

 The Communist and Classless society:

-Chapter 3 is the least-read section of the manifesto partly on account of the fact many of these social groups are no longer widely known.
+Chapter 3 is the least-read section of the manifesto, partly on account of the fact that many of these social groups are no longer widely known.
 Marx and Engels distinguished their own variety of communism on the basis that it advocated a more ambitious plan of social and political reform that included public control over economic assets and a leading role for the working class.
-While Marx and Engels shared many of the objectives of the socialists they saw their own theory as based on the actual development of economic relations and this would lead inevitably towards a system of cooperative production.
+While Marx and Engels shared many of the objectives of the socialists, they saw their own theory as based on the actual development of economic relations, which would inevitably lead towards a system of cooperative production.